yTpo1/Alg_dstr_c/readme.md

 Note:
 * learning for different books and online resources made me realize that allot of these learning reasources either don't provide complete and correct implementation.
 So best choice is to be reading through a couple of them at the same time.

-* Read a couple of sources at the same time for the same topic
+* Read/watch a couple of sources at the same time for the same topic
 * Read the chapter first and try to implement it with out looking, and look only when stuck.

 MEMORY: ALWAYS MAKE SURE ALL VARIABLES ARE INITIALIZED TO 0 OR NULL!!!!
 ALWAYS!!!!
 Use calloc where applicable. memset to 0 and so on